famintech/famintech/README.md

 ### 🚀 About Me

-Passionate and dedicated software engineering graduate with hands-on experience in modern JavaScript and PHP frameworks.
-Recently completed Advanced React training, where I focused on performance optimization, component architecture, and best practices.
-Currently diving into Micro-Frontend architecture to explore how to build modular, independently deployable frontend systems.
-Eager to grow in a collaborative environment and contribute to building high-quality web solutions.
+Passionate and dedicated software engineering graduate with hands-on experience in modern DevOps practices and PHP frameworks.

 ---